 It is interesting that the Emmies recognised his role, over the others in this cast as at the time I often saw him more in a supporting role to Alda and Harry Morgan.
 Ogden Stiers brought warmth and sincerity to this character, and his on-screen elegance and refinement made him easily believable in this role.

 As did his Boston accent, with Stiers originally from Illinois.
 I’m sure his portrayal of Charles, almost helped shape the character, Frasier Crane, in Frasier.
-This fact was bizarrely was alluded to in an episode of this series with Frasier and Nile’s father’s identity in doubt.
-And Stiers fondly remembered by his co-stars as being like his on-screen character.
+This fact was bizarrely alluded to in an episode of this series with Frasier and Nile’s father’s identity in doubt.
+And Stiers is fondly remembered by his co-stars as being like his on-screen character.